r0x0r/pywebview/README.md

 # How do I freeze my application?

-For OS X, use py2app and for Windows.
-For a reference setup.py, look in `examples/py2app_setup.py`
+For OS X, use py2app and py2exe for Windows.
+For reference setup.py files, look in `examples/py2app_setup.py` and `examples\py2exe_setup.py`